drwhut/tabletop-club/docs/general/download/compiling_from_source.rst

    The version number after ``-b tabletop`` refers to the Godot version the modified code is based on.
-You might need to change which version of Godot to download if you're planning on downloading a specific version of OpenTabletop, as different versions of OpenTabletop might use different versions of Godot.
+You might need to change which version of Godot to download if you're planning on downloading a specific version of Tabletop Club, as different versions of Tabletop Club might use different versions of Godot.

-   If you just plan on downloading the current ``master`` branch from OpenTabletop, then you don't need to change the above command.
+   If you just plan on downloading the current ``master`` branch from Tabletop Club, then you don't need to change the above command.

-   If you know which version of OpenTabletop you want to download, check the ``README.md`` file in it's source code and look for a command similar to the one above.
+   If you know which version of Tabletop Club you want to download, check the ``README.md`` file in it's source code and look for a command similar to the one above.
 Then, replace what comes after the ``-b`` above with what the ``README.md`` file says.
-This way, you know you're compiling a compatible version of Godot for the OpenTabletop version you want.
+This way, you know you're compiling a compatible version of Godot for the Tabletop Club version you want.

 Compiling Godot